HyagoOliveira/Persistence/README.md

 Now you can select a Serializer, Compression, Cryptographer and other settings to use when save your data.
 Each property has a Tooltip description.

 If you're using a Cryptographer method, set a new Cryptographer Key using the **Get New Cryptographer Key** button.

+><b>Important</b>: you should create a new Cryptographer Key for every game you make in order to increase your data security.

-### Creating the Serialized Class
+### Creating the Serialized Data Class

-Your Serialized class should always use the `System.Serializable` attribute.
+Your Serialized data class should always use the `System.Serializable` attribute.

 ```csharp
 using System;